ha7ilm/ha7ilm.github.io/support.md

 <h2 style="margin: 0;">Want to integrate OpenWebRX into your product?</h2>OpenWebRX is dual licensed, so that it is available to be built into future commercial transceivers. <a href="" class="sdrhu-m-dev">Contact me</a> about that.
 If you support me this way, expect me to care about my open source contributors also while doing business.

 <a name="paypal"></a>
-<h2 style="margin: 0;">Support development directly via PayPal.</h2>I am doing OpenWebRX in my free time, while I am working on other projects to make a living, and also still doing my Master's at the university.
+<h2 style="margin: 0;">Support development directly via PayPal.</h2>I am doing OpenWebRX in my free time, while I am working on other projects to make a living.
 OpenWebRX is a dual licensed project, which means that I am keeping the doors open for its use as a part of commercial products later, although I will keep OpenWebRX open (see the previous section).
 However, it is currently still a hobby project for me, without a company behind it to support the development.
 If you want to support my work that I give away for free to ham radio operators and SDR enthusiasts, you can donate via PayPal.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" id="paypalform">
 <input type="hidden" name="cmd" value="_s-xclick">